aiAdrian/flatland_railway_extension/README.md

 ### Details

-Completely new experiments can be carried out using these extensions.
 In the current version of Flatland exactly one resource can be assigned to an agent at time.
 This allows solving a simplified resource allocation problem for railway operation - which is certainly not far away from problems in real railway world.
 But no important features such as " Flankenschutz" or "Durchrutschweg" can be modeled.
 With